Los (rapper): 2013–present: Departure from Bad Boy and signed to RCA

 Los was featured on labelmate French Montana's song "Ocho Cinco" also featuring labelmates Diddy, Red Cafe and MGK taken from the deluxe edition of Montana's album Excuse My French.
 On August 13, 2013, Los released a freestyle over the controversial "Control" song.
 He was then featured on "No Option" by Kid Ink, a promotional single from Ink's second studio album My Own Lane.
-On December 28, 2013, Los released Broken Silence a collaboration mixtape with rapper Mark Battles.
+On December 28, 2013, Los released Broken Silence, a collaboration mixtape with rapper Mark Battles.
 The mixtape featured guest appearances from Wale among others.

 Following the announcement of the mixtape Zero Gravity II, on March 19, 2014, Los revealed that he was leaving Bad Boy Records and Interscope.
 He later elaborated on the story to MTV saying, "I've chose to explore other endeavors just like my mentor; just like Puff."

 On March 24, 2014, Los released his twelfth official mixtape Zero Gravity II.
 Following that, from April 1 to May 31, 2014, Los toured with collaborator Kid Ink as a supporting act on the My Own Lane concert tour.

 On October 23, 2014 Los made an appearance on HOT 97's Ebro in the Morning radio show and confirmed a new deal with RCA Records and 88 Classic, with the only details revealed being the announcement of P. Diddy being an executive producer for his pre-debut album, titled God, Money, War, with RCA and 88 Classic.
 It was released June 23, 2015.
 On August 19, 2015, Los appeared on Why? with Hannibal Buress, performing the title track from God, Money, War.
 Los then went on to perform on the God, Money, War Tour along with fellow rapper Skate Maloley and others.
 He was one of many features on P. Diddy's mixtape MMM, Lil Wayne's mixtape No Ceilings 2 and later Wiz Khalifa's mixtape Cabin Fever 3.

-On July 3, 2015 Los appeared in Damond Blue music video "Lemme Talk My Sh*t" In 2018, it was announced that Los would be his battle rap return with Rare Breed Entertainment.
+On July 3, 2015 Los appeared in Damond Blue's music video "Lemme Talk My Sh*t".
+In 2018, it was announced that Los would be his battle rap return with Rare Breed Entertainment.
 His opponent was originally slated to be the West Coast battle rap veteran, Daylyt.
 However a month before the event, Daylyt dropped out and was replaced by East Coast rapper and battle rap veteran, Head ICE.
 The battle with Head ICE took place in August 2018 with Los receiving widespread acclaim for his performance and lyricism from the battle rap community.
 In 2021 Rare Breed Entertainment held this delayed match between King Los and Daylyt at their Max Out 2 Battle Rap event.
 In November of the same year, Los appeared on the Ultimate Rap League's Volume 8 card, battling DNA.